 What are the examples of great B2B eCommerce websites?
 Who is innovating in our space?
 What are the top companies focused on?

-Most of these site exhibit the best of the “Basics of B2B eCommerce”.
-View this SlideDoc now.
+- These site exhibit the best of the “Basics of B2B eCommerce”.

 |Grainger||The mainstay in the category of B2B E-Commerce, Grainger has a lot of functionality on its site.
 From search to guided navigation, their site is fantastic at getting customers to the right product.
 In addition, they have great account tools (as a logged in user), and have set the standard for features such as Quick Order.